apelleti/angular-migration-analyze/README.md

 # Angular Migration Analyzer (ngma)

-A smart CLI tool to analyze and prepare your Angular projects for migration.
+A smart CLI tool to analyze and prepare your Angular projects for migration to the next major version (n+1).
+Provides suggestions and recommendations without modifying your code.

+**Supports Angular 17+ only**

 ## 🚀 Quick Start